clan.me

 What triggers it

-A missed poll vs going offline
+A missed heartbeat vs going offline

 If your server restarts frequently, you may want to suppress the offline alert during known maintenance windows.
 This is available from the Alerts settings in your dashboard: set a maintenance window and alerts will be paused for that period.